rajputanuj31/Auth-npm/README.md

 - Built with responsive design principles
 - Error handling and success messages for authentication actions

+## Backend Integration
+Note: This package is for the frontend only.
+If you need backend support for authentication, you can use the backend package by following this link: https://www.npmjs.com/package/oneclickauth-backend

 ## Installation

 To install **OneClickAuth** into your React project, run the following command: